Quasi-potentials in the Nonequilibrium Stationary States or a method to get explicit solutions of Hamilton-Jacobi equations: III. A method to solve Hamilton-Jacobi equations

 $L$ does not depend on $t$ explicitly, and therefore we can use the relation:

 to get

 where the fields $\tilde\eta$ and $\tilde\phi^*$ are the canonical transformed $\eta$ and $\phi^*$ respectively.

-At this point, it could look like that we have not gained too much because we still have to do time integral to get the quasi-potential.
+At this point, it could look like that we have not gained too much because we still have to do time integral to get the quasipotential.
 However, we have the possibility to design a convenient form for $(\tilde\phi,\tilde\pi)$ so that the integral in eq. (\ref{action2}) can be done.
-Therefore, our strategy is to look for the necessary conditions to find such optimal transformation.
-We may divide this search into three well-defined elements: (1) We find the theoretical way to convert such time integral that depends on the paths defined by Hamilton's equations into a new integral along a simple path.
-We'll see that this new integral depends on a pair of local functionals that are a kind of weight for the new path.
-(2) Assuming that we have given such functionals, we look for the necessary conditions they should follow to have a well-posed canonical transformation.
-And finally, (3) we define a way to derive those functionals and to do, afterward, explicitly the new parametric integral and so to get the quasi-potential.
+Therefore, our next step is to look for the necessary assumptions to find such optimal transformation.